Many explorers were inspired by the Prester John legend.

 More controversy followed in the 1160s when a letter from John himself gave clear and lengthy descriptions of lands he declared to be a paradise on Earth.
 Researchers eventually declared this epistle to be a forgery.

 Marco Polo, who lived between 1254-1324, reported that Prester John was the Khan of the Kareit people.
 They were a Mongolian tribe made up of Nestorian Christians.

 Some time later, Portuguese missionary explorers went to Africa to ask for John’s help in converting Muslims to Christianity.
 From the opposite direction, the year 1306 saw the arrival from Ethiopia of 30 ambassadors.
-They not only described the magnificent sites of their homeland, but stated that Prester John was the leader of their Christian church.
-Later, a missionary traveling through Africa stated that heard many stories about John’s lands.
+They not only described the magnificent sites of their homeland but stated that Prester John was the leader of their Christian church.
+Later, a missionary traveling through Africa stated that he had heard many stories about John’s lands.
 However, he was unable to see them for himself.

 Prester John Becomes a Myth

 Over time explorers had discovered most parts of Asia and Africa.
 However, they found nothing to substantiate the Prester John legend.
 Hence, John and his lands slipped into the realm of folklore.
-Shakespeare makes reference to Prestor John and his country in his play “Much Ado About Nothing.”
+Shakespeare makes reference to Prester John and his country in his play “Much Ado About Nothing.”
 Also more recently, the legendary king shows up in quite a few comic books!